 This proposed land acquisition project contains most of the Garcon Point Peninsula, which borders Pensacola, Escambia, East and Blackwater bays.
 The project area is largely undeveloped and includes a variety of natural communities that are in good to excellent condition.
 The entire tract provides considerable protection to the water quality of the surrounding estuary, as well as harboring a number of rare and endangered species.
-Priority purchases will be concentrated on parcels adjacent to existing District lands.
-Currently the District owns 3,245 acres on Garcon Point.

-The emergent estuarine marsh that borders several miles of shoreline within the project is an important source of organic detritus and nutrients, and serves as a nursery for many of the species found in Pensacola Bay.
+The emergent estuarine marsh that borders several miles of shoreline within the project is an important source of organic detritus and nutrients and serves as a nursery for many of the species found in Pensacola Bay.
 These wetlands function as both stormwater filtration and a storm buffer area, as well as providing erosion controls to the neighboring uplands.
 A minimum of 13 endangered or threatened species are known to live in the region including the recently listed federally endangered reticulated flatwoods salamander.
 The northern wet prairie portion is known to be an outstanding pitcher plant habitat.